bjarnig/cursor-themes/README.md

 ## Features

-- ✨ **Flat UI Design**: Clean, minimal interface colors that don't distract
-- 🎨 **Vibrant Syntax**: Ocean and mineral-inspired colors for better code readability
-- 💎 **Three Variations**: Choose the mood that fits your coding session
+- Flat UI
+- Three themes
-- 🌊 **Ocean-Inspired**: Calming blues, greens, and earth tones
+- Blues, greens, and earth tones
-- 👀 **Eye-Friendly**: Carefully selected contrast ratios for comfortable reading
+- Good contrast ratios

-## Screenshots

-_Coming soon_

 ## Philosophy

-These themes are designed with the philosophy that:
-- UI elements should be subtle and flat to minimize distraction
-- Syntax highlighting should be vibrant and varied to improve code scanning
-- Nature-inspired colors create a calming coding environment
-- Multiple variations give you flexibility for different moods and times of day
+UI is flat and minimal.
+Code colors are distinct.
+Pick the theme that works for you.

 ## Building from Source